eliteevince/todo-springboot-angular8/README.md

 2. Select JavaApplication SpringDemoApplication (from package todoweb.SpringDemoApplication.java)
 3. If any error occurs please check common error section https://github.com/eliteevince/todo-springboot-angular8/blob/master/README.md#common-errors
 4. Right click on todo-angular8 and run with angular web application
-5. Project will run on browser automaticall.
+5. Project will run on browser automatically.
 It may take some time to run first time.

 #### Common Errors
 1. The requested profile "pom.xml" could not be activated because it does not exist.